 PetMETA is a metabolomics test that includes certain well-known clinical chemistry markers as well as a wide range of other metabolites.
 Many diseases cause widespread metabolic changes in addition to their primary effects.
 The PetMETA test aims to refine clinical diagnostics and is well suited to complement routine clinical chemistry…

-Interpretation of PetMETA results is easy, since the results are provided with reference ranges and a description of the effects of the biomarkers.
+Interpretation of PetMETA results is easy, since the results are provided with reference intervals and a description of the effects of the biomarkers.
 Many different physiological conditions, such as diseases, feeding and exercise can affect metabolism.
 The clinically most reliable results are obtained after 8-12 hours of fasting, since eating…